RobPhippen/Goodreads-to-markdown/README.md

 python3 gr2md.py
 ```

-## Import to other systems
+## Import to markdown note-taking apps systems
-This has been tested with Upnote, using its built-in markdown import.
+This has been tested with Upnote and Bear Notes, using their built-in markdown import.

 ## Examples